-How will my Social Security benefits be taxed?
+How are my Social Security benefits taxed?

 Are there special tax breaks for senior citizens?

-Yes, the Schedule R Tax Credit for the Elderly or Disabled allows individuals and couples to take a special tax credit.
+Yes, the Schedule R Tax Credit for the Elderly or Disabled allows some individuals and couples to take a special tax credit.
 You can only take a credit equal to the amount of income tax due, even if you qualify for a large amount.